Nek5000/NekExamples/README.md

   leave logs in the example folders.  (default: undefined)
 * `TOOLS_ROOT`: points to an alternate directory for Nek5000 tools
 * `SCRIPTS_ROOT`: points to an alternate directory Nek5000 scripts directory
+* `VERBOSE_TESTS=[true|false]`: If true, display standard output from compiler and Nek5000 to terminal window.
+Standard output will always be recorded in logfiles, whether VERBOSE_TESTS is true or false.  (default: false).

 #### unittest